karanpratapsingh/learn-go/README.md

 $ go vet
 ```

-Next, we have `go env` which simply prints all the go environment information, we'll learn about some of these build-time variable later.
+Next, we have `go env` which simply prints all the go environment information, we'll learn about some of these build-time variables later.

-Lastly, we have, `go doc` which shows documentation for package or symbol, here's an example of the format package.
+Lastly, we have, `go doc` which shows documentation for a package or symbol, here's an example of the `fmt` package.

 ```bash
 $ go doc -src fmt Printf